JennyList/word-trend-analysis/README.md

 The client will require some configuration.
 Towards the top of ./client/index.php is a group of configuration variables.
 Most of them will not need changing with the default directory structure.

-You will need to change $startweekdate to reflect the start of yopur corpus, this is the week the client will display at start.
+You will need to change $startweekdate to reflect the start of your corpus, this is the week the client will display at start.

 $noisewords is an array of noise words that reflects my use of the system for British politics.
 You may need to make a few edits.